NPException/NPArcadeLegacy/README.md

-# NPArcade
+# NPArcade (Legacy)

-This arcade mod is being rewritten.
-The code of the rewrite can be found here: <https://github.com/NPException42/NPArcade>
+This arcade mod has been rewritten.
+The rewrite can be found here: <https://github.com/NPException42/NPArcade>